Assistant Professor, Department of Geography

 M.Sc., 2007, Economics, Lahore University of Management Sciences

 B.S., 2004, Industrial Engineering, Georgia Institute of Technology

-- Geographies of physical infrastructure
+- Politics of physical infrastructures

 - Geopolitics of drone warfare